A Secure Consensus Protocol for Sidechains: Conclusions

 \section{Conclusions}

-In this paper we introduced Vulcan, a sidechain-based off-chain protocol for public blockchains achieve scale-out throughput without sacrificing security.
-We developed mPoA for validators to achieve consensus in the sidechain which ensures liveness and safety with a maximum of $f<\frac{n}{2}$ validators being Byzantine.
-We utilized aggregate signature to generate each checkpoint whose validity will only be verified by the smart contract when some party some party.
-One advantage of Vulcan is that as long as the security assumption holds, clients can always remain offline without worrying assets loss.
+In this paper, we introduced Cumulus, a sidechain-based off-chain protocol for public blockchains to achieve scale-out throughput without sacrificing security.
+We developed a new consensus algorithm, called Smart-BFT, customized for sidechains which ensures liveness and safety with a maximum of $f=\lfloor\frac{n-1}{2}\rfloor$ validators being Byzantine.
+Users in Cumulus can enjoy instant finality, near-zero transaction fee, fair withdrawal/exit without online requirements.
 We defined the security of our protocol in the UC framework and provided formal proofs.
-The performance evaluation shows that Vulcan is practical and scalable in terms of monetary cost: around $0.289$ USD for each checkpoint and $0.15$ USD for each withdrawal in the order of million users.
-For future work, we plan to extend our off-chain model to support executing smart contracts.
+The performance evaluation showed that Cumulus has the potential to scale the underlying blockchain to the order of $10,000 tx/s$ for throughput and several seconds for latency.
+Cumulus is also practical and scalable in terms of monetary cost: around $0.207$ USD for each checkpoint and $0.095$ USD for each withdrawal in the order of million users.
+For future work, we plan to extend our sidechain protocol into a partially synchronous model and do more performance comparison with more mainstream BFT-based protocols.